Changes coming 1 July 2025

 • the Provision of lease advice certificate from Access Canberra

-• a RAMP if applicable.
+• a Risk Assessment Management Plan if applicable.

 3. Submit your application and documents: